 During the 2017 Bitcoin bubble, the RSI indicator played a significant role.

-It indicated the mild corrections initially, which are mere pullbacks in a retrospective point of view.
-In real time, it would have given ample profits or a bargain buying opportunity.
+It indicated the mild corrections initially, which are mere pullbacks from a retrospective point of view.
+In real-time, it would have given ample profits or a bargain buying opportunity.

 However, it is in late 2017, the RSI indicator proved its mettle by signaling a bubble burst in Bitcoin way ahead.
 And a monstrously sell rally followed.